-The next person who delivers a life-saving electrical shock to your heart may not be a doctor or even a paramedic.
+The next person who delivers a lifesaving electrical shock to your heart may not be a doctor or even a paramedic.

 Yesterday, the Howard County Department of Fire and Rescue Services began using automatic external defibrillators, or AEDs, which analyze the heart and decide whether it needs an electrical shock in order to beat normally.

-If a patient's heart is defibrillated within the first minute after it begins quivering uncontrollably, the odds of survival are 90 percent, said Dr. Joseph Ornato, a Richmond, Va., cardiology professor who serves on an AED task force of the American Heart Association.
+If a patient's heart is defibrillated within the first minute after it begins quivering uncontrollably, the odds of survival are 90 percent, said Dr. Joseph Ornato, a Richmond, Va., cardiology professor who serves on an AED task force for the American Heart Association.